 While strategically making use of eUpgrades can save thousands of dollars or Aeroplan points versus paying for higher cabins directly, there are also some downsides that are commonly overlooked.

 The most common downside to using eUpgrades is that Air Canada is only obliged to honour the original cabin class into which you booked.

 For example, if you book in economy and confirm an eUpgrade, and then encounter a flight delay or cancellation that requires you to be rebooked, Air Canada is only obligated to rebook you in economy:

-- If Air Canada must re-accommodate a number of passengers due to missed connections, the passengers who originally booked in business class will be rebooked in business class, meaning that you might be downgraded to your original booking class.
+- If Air Canada must re-accommodate a number of passengers due to missed connections, passengers who originally booked in business class will be rebooked in business class, meaning that you might be downgraded to your original booking class.

-- If an aircraft is downsized from, say, a Boeing 777 to a Boeing 787, the resulting fewer number of business class seats may result in your eUpgrade getting removed if the new cabin is full.
+- If an aircraft is down-gauged from, say, a Boeing 777 to a Boeing 787, the resulting fewer number of business class seats may result in your eUpgrade getting removed if the new cabin is full.

 - If Air Canada has to make space for deadheading pilots on a route, your eUpgrade may be downgraded to the original booking class.